Sage/streamlinejs/API.md

 The `diskUsage2.js` example demonstrates how these calls can be combined to control concurrent execution.

 The `funnel` function can also be used to implement critical sections.
 Just set funnel's `max` parameter to 1.
+The funnel can be closed with `fun.close()`.
+When a funnel is closed, the operations that are still in the funnel will continue but their callbacks won't be called, and no other operation will enter the funnel.

 * `results = flows.collect(_, futures)`
   collects the results of an array of futures